halmasieh/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils
 We use one-sample t-test to determine whether there is a statistical difference between the means of a sample dataset and a hypothesized, potential population dataset.
-In other words, the one-sample t-test is used to test the following hypotheses:
+In other words, we apply one-sample t-test to test the following hypotheses:

 H0 : There is no statistical difference between the observed sample mean and its presumed population mean.